code-q-web-factory/Neos-Skeleton/README.md

 # Code Q Neos-Skeleton

-The Neos-Skeleton provides a easy and powerful start for new projects - beginner-friendly and highly scalable.
-It implements all current best practises for Neos 4 and is frontend tooling agnostic.
+The Neos-Skeleton provides an easy and powerful start for new projects - beginner-friendly and highly scalable.
+It implements all current best practices for Neos 4 and is frontend tooling agnostic.

-It combines contributions of some of the best Neos developers with experience from Code Q. It is inspired by [Flowpack Neos best practise examples (Dmitri Pisarev and Dominique Feyer)](https://github.com/Flowpack/fusion-bp) and the [single repro setup (Christian Müller)](https://github.com/kitsunet/composer-install-testing) and [AFX (Martin Ficzel)](https://github.com/PackageFactory/atomic-fusion-afx).
+It combines contributions of some of the best Neos developers with experience from Code Q. It is inspired by [Flowpack Neos best practice examples (Dmitri Pisarev and Dominique Feyer)](https://github.com/Flowpack/fusion-bp), the [single repro setup (Christian Müller)](https://github.com/kitsunet/composer-install-testing) and [AFX (Martin Ficzel)](https://github.com/PackageFactory/atomic-fusion-afx).

-On top it adds well-tested community packages to provide everything you need for a amazing website.
+On top, it adds well-tested community packages to provide everything you need for an amazing website.

 ## Feature overview

- - A powerfull best practise layout rendering machanism
+ - A powerful best practice layout rendering mechanism
- - Best practise folder and naming structure
+ - Best practice folder and naming structure
- - A well rounded set of packages to build typical websites
+ - A well-rounded set of packages to build typical websites

 ## Further boilerplate features